petocjshtml/TwoFaAuthApp/README.md

 ```bash
 npm start
 ```
-If you are testing the app locally, you can try visiting this link after launching it to see how it works: http://localhost:3000/register
+If you are testing the app locally, you can try visiting this link after launching it to see how it works:<br>

+http://localhost:3000/register

-The app also runs online on the server, so you can test it under this link: http://167.71.131.68:3000/register
+The app also runs online on the server, so you can test it under this link:<br>

+http://167.71.131.68:3000/register